Sonic the Hedgehog 3C (prototype 0408)

 - This zone does not play Lava Reef Act 2's music, but Sky Sanctuary's instead.

-- The player does not run in.
+- The player does not run in at the beginning.

 - The screen locks the way back to the start after you pass the first set of spikes.
+The lock is set to happen at X coordinate 0500 where a foreground palette change from purple to green would occur.

-- A fire shield is present in place of a ring monitor near the teleporter that leads to Knuckles.
+- A Fire Shield is present in place of a Ring monitor, near the teleporter that leads to Knuckles.

 - In the hidden area, there's a Super Sonic monitor instead of a ring monitor and three 1UP monitors instead of one.